Karolart/karolart/README.md

   - :fire: Firebase: I am familiar with Firebase for real-time database and backend-as-a-service (BaaS) capabilities.
   - :floppy_disk: MySQL: I have worked with MySQL for relational database management and data retrieval.

-Feel free to reach out if you share any of these interests, have any questions, or if you'd like to connect with fellow women in tech!
+Feel free to reach out if you share any of these interests, have any questions, or if you'd like to connect to me in tech!

-<div class="corner-stars"></div>